Kiyama Shrine in Maniwa City: Meet a Real Maneki-neko (Lucky Cat)! Cute Goshuin (Temple Stamps)

 Conclusion

-Kiyama Shrine, home to the cute "real-life beckoning cat," is a perfect place to soothe your soul in an environment rich in nature and history.
-Why not come and meet Ten-chan and pray?
+Kiyama Shrine, home to the adorable "real-life beckoning cat," is the perfect place to soothe your soul in its rich natural and historical environment.
+Why not come and meet Ten-chan and pay your respects?

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.